Heroin Overdose Epidemic in New Haven, Connecticut

 Heroin Rising Throughout the United States

-The rates of overdose in New Haven present a notable example of the destruction heroin has been bringing upon the United States.
-Within the last 10 years, heroin use in the U.S. has increased tremendously.
-What was once an affliction in smaller demographics has now scaled into a world-wide epidemic.
+The rates of overdose in New Haven, Connecticut present a notable example of the destruction Heroin has been bringing upon the United States.
+Within the last 10 years, Heroin abuse in the U.S. has increased tremendously.
+What was once an affliction in smaller demographics has now scaled into a worldwide epidemic.

 The Dangers of Heroin Mixed with Fentanyl